Ideon/TimeRanger/README.md

-# Ranger
+# Codename TimeRanger

-A description of this package.
+A compact date and time expression format.
+Especially focused on working with relative timestamps.